What Is Long Division? A Step-By-Step Guide For Primary School

 Long division steps

-There are five long division steps that can be used to simplify this version of the method:
+There are five long division steps to simplify this version of the method:

 1. Divide